-Instances are constructed by calling PythonDistribution.make python interpreter config().
+Instances are constructed by calling PythonDistribution.make_python_interpreter_config().

-The PythonInterpreterConfig state is managed via attributes.
+Instance state is managed via attributes.

 There are a ton of attributes and most attributes are not relevant to most applications.
 The bulk of the attributes exist to give full control over Python interpreter initialization.